Skip to main content

 Here’s the annual cost comparison (monthly billing):

-Team SizeJobber (annual cost, monthly billing)Projul Core (annual)
+Team SizeJobber (annual cost, monthly billing)Projul (annual, flat-rate)

 On annual billing, Jobber’s costs drop by about 40%, making it more competitive at lower team sizes.
 But the per-user fee structure means your costs always grow with your team.